biowpn/itertools/README.md

 ### 4. Fast

 `itertools` family operate iterators.
-All comparisions are done on iterators, **never** on the elements pointed to.
-This keeps dereferencing to a minimum (in fact, dereferencing only occurs when user specifically requires so).
+For most functions, all comparisions are done on iterators, **never** on the elements pointed to.
+This keeps dereferencing to a minimum.

 ## Usage